-We exclusively license 10 patents from Celgene, by which Celgene granted us an exclusive, sublicensable license under Celgene's rights to certain patents and patent applications relating to FYARRO.
-With regard to FYARRO, as of December 31, 2021, we licensed 4 issued U.S. patents with composition of matter and method of use claims covering this product.
-The first issued U.S. patent is expected to expire in 2029, and the other three are expected to expire in 2030, 2036, and 2036 respectively.
-In addition, we licensed related patents in Europe, Australia, North America, South America, and Asia that are expected to expire between 2022 and 2037.
-We also licensed 174 pending U.S. applications and related pending applications in Europe, Australia, North America, South America, Africa, and Asia.
-In addition, we also licensed two pending Patent Cooperation Treaty ("PCT") patent applications directed to composition of matter and new uses related to this product, which if granted, are expected to expire in 2040.
+We own or exclusively license twelve (12) issued patents in the United States as well as issued patents in other countries.
+With respect to our licensed patents, we have exclusive, sublicensable rights to certain patents and patent applications relating to FYARRO under our license agreement with BMS.
+As of December 31, 2022, we licensed five (5) issued U.S. patents with composition of matter and method of use claims covering FYARRO.
+The first issued U.S. patent is expected to expire in 2029, and the other four are expected to expire in 2030, 2036, 2036 and 2040, respectively.
+In addition, we licensed related patents in Europe, Australia, North America, South America, and Asia that are expected to expire between 2023 and 2037.
+We also licensed many pending U.S. applications and related pending applications in Europe, Australia, North America, South America, Africa, and Asia.